 In some cases, you may be able to get an advance on expenses before the case so that you can travel to court.
-The Garda dealing with your case can advise.

 If we do not meet your expectations and you would like to ask questions, make suggestions or make a complaint about our service, you can contact your local Garda station and ask for the officer in charge or contact the Garda Victim Liaison Office.